Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-\immediate\write\tempfile{\unexpanded{\centerline{{\bf Chapter 14}}}} Energetic particles can affect electronics components and presents a health hazard for astronauts, particularly when outside the magnetosphere, such as en route to the Moon or to Mars (as described in Chs.~H-II:13 and~H-II:14).
+Energetic particles can affect electronics components and presents a health hazard for astronauts, particularly when outside the magnetosphere, such as en route to the Moon or to Mars (as described in Chs.~II:13 and~II:14).
 The energetic particles discussed in this chapter originate at the Sun, in the solar wind, and in the Galaxy beyond the heliosphere.
-Observation of their variability tells us about their sources and about conditions they encountered between their origin and their detection.
+Observation of their variability tells us about their sources and about conditions en route to Earth.

 Collisions of the most energetic among these particles with bodies in the Solar System lead to the formation of radionuclides that subsequently decay with half-lives of various durations.
 If such radionuclides are stored in suitably 'stratified' natural archives --~such as in long-lived snow deposits or growth rings of trees~-- their concentrations measured through such archives shine a light on intensities and variability in times from before instrumental records.
-Even unstratified 'archives', such as lunar and meteoric rocks, provide information as dosimeters in which depth profiles of cosmogenic radionuclide contain information on particle energies and fluxes, and the different decay time scales some information on the integrated exposure history.
+Even unstratified 'archives', such as lunar and meteoric rocks, serve as dosimeters in which depth profiles of cosmogenic radionuclides contain information on particle energies and fluxes, and the different decay time scales some information on the exposure history.

 In the present chapter, we focus on changes in exposure over time scales up to billions of years, and on what these changes tell us about solar activity, galactic cosmic rays, the state of the heliosphere, and the terrestrial magnetic field.